 10. The trip to your place of study

 Time to book your flight and get on the way!
 Nowadays the cheapest option is usually to book on your own online.
 Just make sure to choose the right arrival airport.
 You can often get cheaper tickets if you are willing to accept a long flight time with several stops.

 DreamStudies are here to help you!
-We will soon publish more in depth articles about studying abroad.
+Fill out an information request if you want to get in touch with suitable schools in a specific country.
 Don’t hesitate to ask us if you have any questions about studying abroad.
 We always help you free of charge!